status-im/swarms/ideas/167-paid-master-node.md

 - Go Contributor: TBD
 - PM: TBD
 - UX(R): TBD
+- Community: @andytudhope

 ## Product Overview

 This idea takes of where https://github.com/status-im/ideas/blob/master/ideas/1-offline-inboxing.md ended.
-It provides an SNT payment layer for usage of master nofdes.
+It provides an SNT payment layer for usage of master nodes.

 > We want to make it easy to run a Whisper mail server (part of Whisper v5 API).
 This will archive messages and forward them to a peer upon request.
 You can run this yourself if you want to, but we’ll also provide default mail servers through our clusters, and make it easy for anyone to set one up.
 This can be paid using SNT, which aligns incentives in terms of Quality of Service.

 We need something users can do with their SNT, to realize the power of the technology and keep them interested.

-Currently offline inboxing is a free resource, subsidies and run by us.
+Currently offline inboxing is a free resource, subsidised and run by us.
 This is sub-optimal for many reasons, and goes against our vision of letting users pay for things they use, as well as incentivizing this capability to be decentralized.